NicoStraube/11.ISys-Textadventure/README.md

 > There are no known bugs for the release.
 It is a beta release, errors can still occur.
 The minimum requirements for this task are met.
 - Every room can be entered freely
-- It can freely interact with any room
+- It can be interacted with any room

 <br>